 This method only works for the "server" image.
 For PocketCHIP or "gui" image, you can (and should) upgrade Jessie packages and the kernel, but cannot upgrade to Debian Stretch as it would break the display drivers.

 Regular C.H.I.P computers are ARMv7 computers.
 They are replaceable with Raspberry Pis.
 Apart from my Pi 3B desktop, I have two Pi Zero Ws, one of which is running a contour camera 24x7.

 PocketCHIP is both a game console and a handheld Linux terminal.
-I have an ESP32-based ORDOID-GO game console that I can play Nintendo games, and I am starting to program it.
+I have an ESP32-based ORDOID-GO game console (paid link) that I can play Nintendo games, and I am starting to program it.
 Handheld Linux terminal, on the other hand, is harder to come by.
 I could replace some use cases with my new Omega2 Pro, but I'll have to use a smartphone as its screen and keyboard.

 Next Thing Co is dead, but the market for a PocketCHIP-style handheld Linux terminal is open.
 Is anyone coming?